Fulmer 1st win since 2018, Tigers sweep shorthanded Astros

 Tigers: RF Nomar Mazara left the game during an at-bat in the fourth inning with a side injury.

-Astros: C Martín Maldonado and INF Robel Garcia were the other players forced to sit out due to health and safety protocols.
+Astros: C Martín Maldonado and INF Robel García were the other players forced to sit out due to health and safety protocols.
 It’s unclear how long any of the players sidelined by health and safety protocols will be out.
 General manager James Click said he couldn’t say if a player had tested positive for COVID-19 or been exposed to someone who had and that the length of each player’s absence would be determined by contact testing that is being performed.

 UP NEXT